microsoft/verified-storage/capybaraKV/README.md

 We provide a python script, `count_capybarakv_lines.py`, that uses this tool to generate a table of line counts and a proof-to-code ratio for CapybaraKV.
 The script also uses `tokei` (https://github.com/XAMPPRocky/tokei, installed in the setup instructions above) to count the lines of code in the `pmcopy` crate, which is implemented in regular Rust.

-To use the script, first make sure you've followed the [verification instructions above](#verification), including the `--emit=dep-info` part.
-Then, from `capybarakv/src`, run `python3 count_capybarakv_lines.py lib.d ../../pmcopy <path-to-verus-directory>`.
-This will output a table.
+To use the script, run the following commands.
+These differ from the standard verification instructions because `cargo verus` does not currently support the required options.
+1. `cd deps_hack` and run `cargo build --no-default-features`.
+Omit `--no-default-features` if you installed the dependencies in Setup Step 3.
+2. Run the following:
+    ```bash
+    cd ../capybarakv/src
+    verus lib.rs --compile --expand-errors -L dependency=../../deps_hack/target/debug/deps --extern=deps_hack=../../deps_hack/target/debug/libdeps_hack.rlib --emit=dep-info

+    # `path-to-verus-directory` should be the path to the top-level directory in Verus' source code
+    python3 count_capybarakv_lines.py lib.d ../../pmcopy <path-to-verus-directory>
+    ```
+The final command will output a table of line counts for different components of the system and the systems proof-to-code ratio.

 ### Manual auditing